Norwegians in Finland: History

 In 1872, Hans Gutzeit, a Norwegian, founded a sawmill in Kotka, which grew to be Stora Enso, which still operates.
 Gutzeit brought at least 200 sawmill workers from Norway, of which some brought their family as well.
 Many of them settled in Finland permanently, and established communities in the middle of Finnish rural regions.
 Mass migration was rare in Finland until this point.
 Norwegians had a significant impact in Kotka.
 In 1875 there were 130-140 Norwegians in Kotka, one sixth of the population.
 Norwegians also established communities in Oulu, and founded several sawmills across Finland.
-Norwegians had an notable presence in Kemi.
+Norwegians had a notable presence in Kemi.
 The tenth Finnish President Martti Ahtisaari is a descendant of the sawmill workers.

 Finns had an hatred towards Norwegians, since they had a higher pay and a higher position in the society.
 Norwegians usually didn't pay taxes.
 In the 1920s and 1930s, most Norwegians acquired Finnish citizenship.
 In 1882, Norwegians started to be assimilated into the Finnish culture.
 However, Finns with Norwegian ancestry still retain their Norwegian identity.